veos-sxarr-NEC/docker_container/README.md

 This repository has a Dockerfile to build docker image to execute a program on Vector Engine of SX-Aurora TSUBASA.

-This document explains how to build a docker image with VEOS and related software, and how to execute a VE program on Docker using the image.
+This document explains how to build a docker image with VEOS and related software, and how to execute a VE application on Docker using the image.
 Note users can not execute MPI program in a container built by this Dockerfile because NEC MPI will not be installed.

 We have tested the Dockerfile with the following version of Docker.

-* docker-ce-19.03.12-3
+* docker-ce-19.03.13-3

 ## Build the docker image of VEOS